 You are halfway on the path to improving your memory by 90%.
 Keep reading.

 7. Play some music

-If you need to cram for a test or read and write do it with a lovely background.
+If you need to cram for a test or read and write, do it with a lovely background.
 Music aids our brain’s ability to retain knowledge.
-It’s ideal to create a playlist with some of your favourite instrumental melodies because songs with lyrics might be distracting.
+It’s ideal to create a playlist with some of your favorite instrumental melodies because songs with lyrics might be distracting.
 It may interfere with the process of remembering.
 If you’re a big music fan, you should think about learning to play an instrument.
-This type of action not only improves your memory but also relieves tension and makes you wiser!
+This type of action not only improves your memory but also relieves tension and makes you wiser.

 That’s all there is to it!
-Montclair State University psychologists conducted an experiment in 2013.
-According to their findings, squeezing the right hand for 90 seconds improves memory.
+When Montclair State University psychologists conducted an experiment in 2013, according to their findings, squeezing the right hand for 90 seconds improved memory.
 Doing the same with your left hand can help with memory recall.
 In the aforementioned study, 50 participants were asked to recall terms from a long list.
 The subjects who performed these motions had higher word recall.
 The researchers believe that clenching one’s fist activates specific brain areas involved in-memory processing.

 9. Have a fantastic time laughing